LabCloudComputing/CloudComputingLabs_22/Lab2/README.md

 In order to better test and score, we have made **some functional requirements** for your submitted works.

-#### 3.1 Handle HTTP request & send HTTP response
+### 3.1 Handle HTTP request & send HTTP response

 In this Lab, **you just need to implement the GET method and the POST method in your HTTP server**.

 For any other methods, your server should send a response with 501 status code (see `2.2`).
 That is to say, if your HTTP server receive a HTTP request but the request method is neither GET nor POST, the HTTP server just need to return a 501 Not Implemented error message (a response message with Response line having status code to be 501, see `2.2`).

+See examples in section [3.7](#37-access-your-http-server).

-##### 3.1.1 Handle HTTP GET request
+#### 3.1.1 Handle HTTP GET request

 The HTTP server should be able to handle HTTP GET requests for specific resources, e.g., web service data & static files.